kpango/resume/content/projects/gongt.md

-Gongt is golang sdk for ngt core
+Gongt is golang SDK for ngt core